AGS-L/AGS-C1/docs/info.md

 ## How to test

 Program counter value, and duty cycle registers over SPI by sending the proper command byte followed by 4 bytes to set the value of the register.
 Then send the enable pwm command byte to start the SPI.
-Or use the override pins present on the ui_in.
+Outputs 3 to 7 indicate that the registers value is non zero.
+Bidirectional output 0 shows if the enable register is non zero.
+Or use the override pins present on the ui_in to test just the PWM.

 ## External hardware